 There are local and national charities and support organisations you can contact for help.
 The following offer services ranging from confidential advice and friendly support, to practical assistance and legal guidance.

 Halo Project provide the emergency help you need to: Obtain a safe place to live, understand your welfare and benefits entitlements, gain police protection and public safety, gain court ordered protection.

 Telephone: 01642 683 045 | Email: firstname.lastname@example.org

-Refuge and Women’s Aid run a freephone 24 hour helpline for victims of domestic violence, including ‘honour’-based violence or forced marriage.
+Refuge and Women’s Aid run a freephone 24-hour helpline for victims of domestic violence, including ‘honour’-based violence and forced marriage.
 See their website for a comprehensive guide to their services.

 Telephone: 0808 2000 247

 Forced Marriage Unit (FMU) operates a public helpline to provide advice and support to victims of forced marriage as well as to professionals dealing with cases.
 The assistance provided ranges from safety advice, through to helping a forced marriage victim prevent their unwanted spouse moving to the UK (‘reluctant sponsor’ cases).
 In extreme circumstances the FMU will assist with rescues of victims held against their will overseas.

 Telephone: +44 (0) 20 7008 0151 | Email: email@example.com

 Naz and Matt Foundation are a charity who hold regular support group meetings and one-to-one support or mentoring for LGBTQI+ individuals and parents from religious or faith backgrounds.